vivekkj123/medcare/README.md

 The frontend is built using:

 - **Next.js**: A powerful React framework for server-side rendering and improved SEO.
+- **TypeScript**: A strongly typed programming language that builds on JavaScript, giving better tooling at any scale..
 - **Tailwind CSS**: A utility-first CSS framework for creating a responsive and visually appealing user interface.

 ---